Potatoes Au Gratin

 5. Grease a 2-quart casserole dish with butter.

 6. Place the coated potato slices vertically in the dish, starting around the outside edge.
-Continue working around the outside oand work into the center until all the potatoes have been added.
+Continue working around the outside and work into the center until all the potatoes have been added.
 Make sure potatoes are tightly packed.

 7. Pour the leftover cream and cheese mixture evenly over the potatoes until the mixture comes halfway up the sides of the casserole dish.
-NOTE: You may not need all the leftover liquid.

 8. Tightly cover dish with foil and place in middle rack of oven.
 Put a pan below the casserole dish for any boil over.
 Bake for 45 minutes.